ConvivioTeam/cookbook/business_operation_recipe/security/mobile_equipment_policy.md

 * For work involving person identifiable information from locations within Convivio, users will be required, wherever possible, to use Convivio’s network to store data.
 * Public wifi should not be used to transfer sensitive data, if public wifi is unavoidable, the Convivio VPN should be used.

+### Standard Build

+There is a standard company laptop build which is provided from a centrally controlled source.
+When a laptop is booted up for the first time the user must run through the following steps:

+* Create a new user with a secure password (see [password policy](/delivery_recipe/technical-delivery/security/) page)
+* Ensure that encryption is enabled on user creation
+* Install Brew
+* Install Ansible
+* Download our *Private* OSX Provisioning repo
+* Run OSX Provisioning

+This is a private repo containing proprietary code and a standard build defined by Convivio.

 ## Backups

 It is not permissible for Convivio or its customer data to be stored solely on the hard disk of a laptop or notebook.
 Users of laptops/notebooks are responsible for ensuring that all Convivio data used on the laptops/notebooks is backed up.
 Common practice is for data to be stored on network or shared drives as these are backed centrally.